Australian Open 2020: Melbourne's Dj Rule continues to dominate. A look at his eight titles - The Media Times

 After losing the first round to Jan-Lenard Struff, Dj Skovich made it to the quarter-finals.

-He continued his dominance with Milos Raonic in the 10th victory over Canada in as many meetings, then sidelined the injured Federer.
+He continued his dominance with Milos Raonic in the 10th victory over Canada in as many meetings and then sidelined the injured Federer.

-Team, playing his third major final, was a huge test, but the ok catcher stayed almost four hours to extend his record in Melbourne.
+Team, playing his third major final, was a huge test, but the ok catcher stayed for nearly four hours to extend his record in Melbourne.
 It is his 17th major title, drawing closer to Federer (20) and Nadal (19) as he reclaims number one.

 Get breaking news alerts.